vricosti/ech0raix_decryptor/README.md

               To do so you can download Free version of IDA Disassembler and search inside main_main to find the key as shown below:
               ![Alt text](https://github.com/vricosti/ech0raix_decryptor/blob/main/doc/ida_extract_key.png?sanitize=true)

+  **Step 2)** Try first to run the decryptor on a folder without deleting the encrypted files.